Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]

 H.264 will likely eventually be replaced by H.265 and VVC.
 These two codecs are both updates to H.264 but are limited by the fact that they’re not yet widely adopted.

-What is Video Bitrate?
+What is Bitrate in Video Streaming?

 what is video bitrate